Our knowledge of orthopaedics. Your best health.

 During arthroscopy, your surgeon inserts the arthroscope and small instruments into your elbow joint.

-The arthroscopy incisions are usually stitched or covered with skin tapes at the end of the surgery.
+• The arthroscopy incisions are usually stitched or covered with skin tapes at the end of the surgery.
 An absorbent dressing is applied to the elbow.
-Depending upon the procedure, your surgeon will place either an additional soft dressing that will allow movement or a plaster splint that will restrict movement and better protect the elbow.
+Depending on the procedure, your surgeon will place either an additional soft dressing that will allow movement or a plaster splint that will restrict movement and better protect the elbow.

 loose bodies removed arthroscopically from elbow